Dorel Industries (DIIB) Q2 2025 earnings summary

 Q2 2025 earnings summary

-Dorel Home faced significant challenges, including steep revenue declines, tariff uncertainties, and liquidity constraints, leading to major restructuring, plant closures, and exit from North American manufacturing.
+Dorel Home faced significant revenue and margin declines, leading to major restructuring, facility closures, and exit from North American manufacturing.

 Expanded restructuring aims to streamline operations, reduce costs, and focus on profitable categories, with full benefits expected in 2026.